Digital-Business-Council/Digital-Business-Council.github.io/pages/business-zone/business-processes.md

 The Digital Business Council exists to develop, deploy and facilitate the adoption of digital standards in Australia.
 Digitisation will keep you in the game… and it may even let you change the rules.

-## eInvoicing

-The following slide show highlight the journey the Digital Business Council is taking towards invoice digitisation.

 <div>
 <style>
 .mySlides {display:none}